kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 **Set the upper bound on a TypeVar**

-Another way to narrow the type of a `TypeVar` is to provide the `bound` keyword argument with a type which should be considered the upper boundary of `T`, or consistent with `T`.
+Another way to narrow the type of a `TypeVar` is to provide the `bound` keyword argument with a type which should be considered the upper boundary of `T`, or a subtype of `T`.
 Here we pass `typing.SupportsFloat` which says that anything passed as `T` should be consistent with `SupportsFloat` and must implement `__float__`.

 ```python